Here at Vernon Primary School the emotional wellbeing and positive mental health of our children is paramount.

 As a school we are aware that lockdown has had a huge effect on families and children alike.
 We are also aware that children’s emotional wellbeing and mental health have been impacted due to isolation and anxiety around the COVID-19 situation.
 Parents and carers have done a fantastic job of supporting their children throughout this time.

 The Anna Freud Centre has put together a list of self-help apps which are approved either by the NHS, ORCHA or Our Mobile Health and are free to download.
-These organisations take the apps through a robust process of review to ensure they are safe and appropriate for young people.
+These organisations take the apps through a robust process of review to ensure they are safe and appropriate for your child to use.

 Each Term we have a whole school focus on children's emotional wellbeing and mental health.